Take Action Toward Better Heart Health:

 Here’s some ways you can do this:

-Calculate your body mass index (BMI).
+- Calculate your body mass index (BMI).
 BMI is an estimate of body fat.
 The higher your BMI, the higher your risk for certain diseases such as heart disease, high blood pressure, type 2 diabetes, and more.
 Check your BMI using this online tool.

 - Get your cholesterol checked.
 A blood test can show whether your cholesterol levels are healthy.
 Talk with your doctor about having your cholesterol tested, how often you need it tested, and what your levels should be.

-Keep a record of what you eat.
+- Keep a record of what you eat.
 Write down what you eat and drink each day in a food diary to help you stay on track when trying to lose weight or maintain a healthy weight.
 Keep your diary in a noticeable place such as on the refrigerator, so you’ll remember to update it each day.

 - Follow the DASH Eating Plan.
 The Dietary Approaches to Stop Hypertension (DASH) eating plan is a science-based way of eating that can help you reduce high blood pressure and has other heart health benefits.
 Find healthy recipes, calorie trackers, tips for following the eating plan, and more.

 Ask your friends or family to remind you to do these or join you in the effort.